wotzebra/laravel-verification-code/README.md

 ### Expire hours
 The amount of hours it takes for a verification code to expire.
 You're free to increase this in the config.

+### Custom Notification
+If you want to customise the notification that will be used to send the verificationcode create a notification, extend `VerificationCodeInterface`.
+Make sure you don't forget to pass the verification code to the mail.

+Lastly set the config value `notification` to the full path of your newly created notification.

 ### Queue
 In specific cases you may want to put the  verification code notifications on a queue.
 This can be done by defining the queue in the config (e.g. `queue => 'notifications'`).